PhilipGriffith/AHPy/README.md

 ### Purchasing a vehicle

 This example can also be found [in an appendix to the Wikipedia entry for AHPy](https://en.wikipedia.org/wiki/Analytic_hierarchy_process_–_car_example).
 Like before, in some cases AHPy's results will not match those on the Wikipedia page, even though the input comparison values are identical.
-Again, this is due to the method used to compute the values shown in the Wikipedia examples, not an error in AHPy.
+To reiterate, this is due to the method used to compute the values shown in the Wikipedia examples, not an error in AHPy.

-In this example, we'll be choosing a vehicle to purchase based on cost, safety, style and capacity.
+In this example, we'll be choosing a vehicle to purchase based on its cost, safety, style and capacity.
 Cost will further depend on a combination of the vehicle's purchase price, fuel costs, maintenance costs and resale value; capacity will depend on a combination of the vehicle's cargo and passenger capacity.

 First, we compare the high-level criteria to one another: